ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 **Evaluation.** Alignment quality was evaluated iteratively by an expert anatomist, guided by expected gene-marker correspondences to AllenCCFv3 regions.
-As previously reported [@Yao:2023aa], of the 554 terminal gray matter regions in the AllenCCFv3, only seven small subregions were not represented in the MERFISH dataset: frontal pole layer 1 (FRP1), FRP2/3, FRP5; accessory olfactory bulb glomerular (AOBgl), granular (AOBgr), and mitral (AOBmi) layers; and the accessory supraoptic group (ASO).
+As previously reported [@Yao:2023aa], further assessment of the alignment showed that, of the 554 terminal regions (gray matter only in the AllenCCFv3), only seven small subregions did not contain cells from the MERFISH dataset post
+registration: frontal pole, layer 1 (FRP1), FRP2/3, FRP5; accessory olfactory
+bulb, glomerular layer (AOBgl); accessory olfactory bulb, granular layer (AOBgr); accessory olfactory bulb, mitral layer (AOBmi); and accessory supraoptic group (ASO).

 ### Mapping fluorescence micro-optical sectioning tomography (fMOST) data